scrabbletank/farhome-rules/rulesdoc.md

 *Requires proficiency in occult spells, 7th level*

 Creatures under negative effects caused by your spells also grant combat advantage to your attacks against those creatures.

+#### Quickdraw
+*Requires 3 proficiency in ranged weapons*

+You ignore the _Loading_ property of crossbows.
+You add a critical success to crossbow attacks against creatures within 3 tiles of you.

 #### Quickened Spellcasting
 *Requires proficiency in a spell school*